 Once Chavez got into the pocket his opponents immediately started to drown in the sea of punches.
-And endless tirade of head and body shots, alternating sides or doubling on the same side.
+And endless tirades of head and body shots, alternating sides or doubling on the same side.
 This tactic was brutal.

-Some fighters managed to endure for some time, even mount an offense on their own.
+Some fighters managed to endure for some time, even mounting an offense on their own.
 But the constant attacks inevitably depleted their gas tank as well as their willpower, until finally they went to the canvas or were forced to quit on their stool between rounds.

 Punches and bunches